Use these seven steps to improve your product descriptions and push your conversion rate in the right direction.

-Wouldn’t it be a windfall to uncover a simple tactic you can use to get more sales on your ecommerce site – something that doesn’t require you to double down on pay-per-click ads, rebuild your entire website, or do anything else that’s cash and labor intensive?
+Wouldn’t it be a windfall to uncover a simple tactic you can use to get more sales on your ecommerce website – something that doesn’t require you to double down on pay-per-click ads, rebuild your entire website, or do anything else that’s time and resource intensive?

-If you agree that investing a little to earn a lot is a good idea, here’s a red-hot tip: optimize your product descriptions.
+If you agree that investing a little to earn a lot is a great idea, here’s a suggestion: optimize your product descriptions.

 We understand your concern.
 You’ve already put a ton of time into developing your current product descriptions.
 You don’t have to start over from scratch, though.
-A good edit can be enough to prove the value of product description optimization.
+A solid editing pass can be sufficient to prove the value of product description optimization.

-In this article, we’ll show you a step-by-step method you can use to revamp your current product descriptions and push your conversion rate in the right direction.
+In this article, we’ll show you a step-by-step approach you can use to overhaul your current product descriptions and push your conversion rate in the right direction.

 Why Focus on Product Descriptions?

 Product descriptions are like an in-store salesperson.
-The sales presentation your product descriptions make on your behalf will either draw customers to your goods or push them away.
-Product descriptions are, in fact, your 24/7 sales staff.
+The sales presentation your product descriptions make on your behalf will either draw customers to your goods, or push them away.
+Product descriptions are essentially your 24/7 sales staff.

-If your product descriptions are both informative and persuasive, the customer is encouraged to buy.
-If your product descriptions are bland and don’t inspire prospects to buy from you, sales will be lackluster at best.
-It’s crucial to test different types of copy in your product descriptions to figure out what your customers best respond to.
+If your product descriptions are both informative and persuasive, your visitors will be encouraged to buy.
+If your product descriptions are bland and nondescript, sales will be lackluster at best.

 How to Write Effective Product Descriptions That Convert